-This is according to the.
+This is according to the second annual TD Wealth Retirement Readiness Study.
 A majority of business owners (85%) said they are not planning to make changes to their retirement planning, according to the study.
 Nonetheless, TD also found that 87% of business owners reported that Covid-19 affected their revenues.
 The study found nearly half (49%) had to reduce their operations.
 Although a quarter experienced temporary or permanent closures.

 Economic and political uncertainty were indicated as chief reasons business owners were concerned about achieving their financial goals.
 Sixty-nine percent said they had these worries.
 Stay-at-home mandates and non-essential businesses closures also have business owners worried.
-Butseems to be an area of confidence for business owners, especially in the high net worth category.
+But retirement readiness seems to be an area of confidence for business owners, especially in the high net worth category.